-- Multi-layer construction: This type of golf balls is great for mid-to-low handicappers and those with faster swing speeds.
+- Multi-layer construction: This type of golf ball is great for mid-to-low handicappers and those with faster swing speeds.
 Its core provides greater feel, control, and shot sculpting.
 It also houses a thinner cover to improve spin control while providing that soft and crisp feel.

-The dimples found in golf balls help it fly by creating a thin layer of air that sticks to the surface and goes back to elevate lift and reduce aerodynamic drag.
+The dimples found in golf balls help them fly by creating a thin layer of air that sticks to the surface and goes back to elevate lift and reduce aerodynamic drag.
 A golf ball that’s really smooth will only travel half the distance compared to regular golf balls.

-- Surlyn®: This is an ionomer resin developed by DuPont™ which has been a material utilized since around the mid-1960s.
+- Surlyn®: This is an ionomer resin developed by DuPont™, which has been a material utilized since around the mid-1960s.
 You can rely on it to be extremely sturdy.

 The core affects density by driving compression.
 More experienced golfers with faster swing speeds typically use higher compression balls.
 On the other hand, lower compression golf balls increase the spring-like effect and give off more distance.

 Golf balls made for distance decrease the sidespin to exaggerate hooks and slices.
 This will give off a longer and straighter flight.
-The carry is maximized by the larger core while the thicker cover adds protection on wayward shots.
+The carry is maximized by the larger core, while the thicker cover adds protection on wayward shots.

-Workability should be highly considered if you’re a mid to low handicapper with good ball-striking capabilities.
-There are balls that induce a lower penetrating ball flight while some others work for workability and height.
+Workability should be highly considered if you’re a mid-to-low handicapper with good ball-striking capabilities.
+There are balls that induce a lower penetrating ball flight, while some others work for workability and height.

-Low compression allows the ball to deform more at impact which works well for lower spring speed players.
+Low compression allows the ball to deform more at impact, which works well for lower spring speed players.
 It reduces spin so the flight can be straighter and longer.